Frequently Asked Questions

 Yes.
 Applicants who are offered a position in the program will be required to make a non-refundable $1,200 deposit to hold their position.
 The deposit must be received within 7 days of our invitation, or the position is offered to another applicant.
 The deposit will be credited toward the student’s tuition account at the time of matriculation.
 All deposits are nonrefundable.

-23. Will I have to travel during the program?
+23. Will I have to travel during the BS to DNAP program?

-For students in the BS to DNAP program, Phase I (didactic phase) consists of 14 months of classroom work on the anesthesia campus in Sioux Falls, SD.
-During Phase II of the program students will finish the remaining 22 months of the program at their primary clinical site located throughout SD, ND, NE, MN, CO and IA.
-All students will spend 2-4 months during Phase II on a specialty rotation to gain experience not offered by their primary site.
+Phase I (didactic phase) consists of 3 months of online coursework and 11 months classroom and hands on learning on the anesthesia campus in Sioux Falls, SD.
+During Phase I of the program, students spend 2 separate weeks in their primary clinical site.
+In Phase II, students will finish the remaining 22 months in a clinical setting.
+Students will also complete 3-5 eight-week specialty rotations to gain experience not offered by their primary site.
 Most students will be required to travel for their specialty rotations.
 Travel expenses, room and board, and licensure expenses are the responsibility of the student.
-For students in the MS to DNAP program, the majority of the instruction will be delivered through web-based learning systems.
-Students will be required to be on campus approximately twice each semester.

 24. Am I required to carry health or malpractice insurance during the program?